Is "Period Poop" Real? Let's Talk About It.

-It’s common enough that “period poop” has almost become a universally understood experience.
-Most people assume this happens because of hormonal shifts across the menstrual cycle.
+It’s common enough that “period poop” has almost become its own category of menstrual symptoms.
+Most people assume these changes are caused by hormonal fluctuations throughout the cycle.

-A recent study published in BMC Gastroenterology followed over 600 women across all four phases of the menstrual cycle to better understand gastrointestinal symptoms.
+A study published by BMC Gastroenterology followed women across all four phases of the menstrual cycle to better understand gastrointestinal symptoms.

-The common assumption is that bloating, gas, and gut discomfort get worse during certain phases of the cycle as hormone levels change.
-Interestingly, the data showed something different.
+The common assumption is that bloating, gas, and bowel discomfort increase during certain phases as hormone levels rise and fall.

 GI Symptoms Stay Steady